 When you’re told that you need a tooth extraction, you likely have a lot of questions.
-Some of the most common questions that our doctors at our Macomb office get are about what patients can expect during their recovery following a tooth extraction surgery.
+Some of the most common questions that our doctors at our Galesburg office get are about what patients can expect during their recovery following a tooth extraction surgery.
 Well, we’re here to help!
-Here is a list of tips on how you can best recover from tooth extraction surgery.
+Here is a list of tips on how you can recover from tooth extraction surgery.

 - Fill your prescription pain medication immediately, and start taking it as soon as the next dose is due.
 You always want to take prescription pain medication exactly as it is prescribed so that you can stay “on top” of your pain and relieve any discomfort you may feel.
 This means you may need to wake up in the middle of the night to take a dose.
 Trust us; it’ll be worth it.

 - Don’t smoke.
-When you have Macomb tooth extractions performed, there will be a hole in your mouth that exposes your jawbone at your surgical sites.
+When you have Galesburg tooth extractions performed, there will be a hole in your mouth that exposes your jawbone at your surgical sites.
 Your body’s natural response is to form a blood clot to cover this hole.
 However, the sucking motion of smoking a cigarette can dislodge this blood clot, which won’t reform on its own, and can cause a painful complication called dry sockets.
 In addition to the increased risk of developing dry sockets, smoking constricts your blood flow, which can make it more difficult for your gums to heal.

 - Don’t use a straw.
 The sucking motion of drinking through a straw may also dislodge the blood clot that has formed over your exposed jaw bone, causing dry sockets.
 Instead, you’ll want to spoon feed yourself liquids, smoothies, and milkshakes while you are recovering from your oral surgery.